Skip to Content

 Using the mineral spirit mixture, you can see how some painted areas are distressed.

-The 3 Step Furniture Makeover – Finished Chest
+The 3-Step Furniture Transformation – Finished Chest

 I love a wood and white combination, and I’m thrilled with how this inexpensive chest looks beside the bed.
 This has inspired me to refinish the chest on the other side of the bed.
-Please stay tuned for another makeover.

 See that lamp?
 It was a $7.00 thrift store find.
 It’s now had a makeover and looks like a Pottery Barn or Anthropologie Hack.
 You see this easy lamp transformation tutorial.